Pediatric sports medicine

 Physical rehabilitation is a key element of healing from a torn ACL.
 Most children do physical therapy three times a week, while also practicing daily exercises at home.
 Rehabilitation typically takes six to nine months.
 Accelerated programs would require more frequent therapy and reduce recovery time to four to six months.

-Burners (upper arm nerve injuries)
+Care for burners (upper arm nerve injuries)

 A burner — also known as a stinger — is an injury to the nerves of the upper arm.
 Burners usually happen in the neck or shoulder.
 This kind of injury takes its name from the burning or stinging pain that runs down the arm from shoulder to hand.